-Figure 18.
+Figure 19.
 Lenovo XClarity Controller network access label on the pull-out information tab

-Service Label and QR code
+Service information QR code

-In addition, the System Service Label is located on the inside surface of the node cover, providing a quick response (QR) code for mobile access to service information.
+On the surface of the server cover, there is a quick response (QR) code that provides mobile access to service information.
 You can scan the QR code with a mobile device using a QR code reader application and get quick access to the Service Information web page.
-The Service Information web page provides additional information for parts installation and replacement videos, and error codes for system support.
+The Service Information web page provides additional information for parts installation and replacement videos, and error codes for solution support.

-Figure 19.
-Service Label and QR code
+Figure 20.
+Service information QR code

-System setup checklist
+Server setup checklist

-Use the system setup checklist to make sure that you have performed all tasks that are required to set up your system.
+Use the server setup checklist to ensure that you have performed all tasks that are required to set up your server.

-The system setup procedure varies depending on the configuration of the system when it was delivered.
-In some cases, the system is fully configured and you just need to connect the system to the network and an AC power source, and then you can power on the system.
-In other cases, the system needs to have hardware options installed, requires hardware and firmware configuration, and requires an operating system to be installed.
+The server setup procedure varies depending on the configuration of the server when it was delivered.
+In some cases, the server is fully configured and you just need to connect the server to the network and an AC power source, and then you can power on the server.
+In other cases, the server needs to have hardware options installed, requires hardware and firmware configuration, and requires an operating system to be installed.

-The following steps describe the general procedure for setting up a system.
+The following steps describe the general procedure for setting up a server.

-Setup the system hardware
+Setup the server hardware

-Complete the following procedures to setup the system hardware.
+Complete the following procedures to setup the server hardware.

-- 1. Unpack the system package.
-See "System package contents" on page 47. - 2.
-Install any required hardware or system options.
-See the related topics in "Hardware replacement procedures" in User Guide or Hardware Maintenance Guide. - 3.
-If necessary, install the rail to a standard rack cabinet.
+- 1. Unpack the server package.
+See "Server package contents" on page 51. - 2.
+Install any required hardware or server options.
+See the related topics in "Hardware replacement procedures" in User Guide or Hardware Maintenance Guide.

+- 3. If necessary, install the rail to a standard rack cabinet.
 Follow the instruction in Rail Installation Guide that comes with the rail installation kit. - 4.
-To install the chassis to the rack, see "Install the chassis to the rack" in the User Guide or Hardware Maintenance Guide.
+If necessary, install the server into a standard rack cabinet.
+See "Install the server to rack" in User Guide or Hardware Maintenance Guide. - 5.
+Connect all external cables to the server.
+See Chapter 2 "Server components" on page 19 for connectors locations.